rayalan/binary-adages/content/frictionless-change-part-2.md

 The idea of modularity and well-established patterns extends beyond security and data protection.
 For example, if one is shipping a new feature, there need to be metrics -- is the feature working as expected?
 Is anyone using it?
 Does anyone like it?

-In a fast turnaround environment, the way that these questions {{{VERB}}} can't be recreated each time.
+In a fast turnaround environment, the way that these questions are answered can't be recreated each time.
 Instead, the very act of writing a new feature should add the necessary dashboards and metrics.
 When I write code like this:

 ```
 if FEATURE_FLAG_COOL_NEW_THING: